crispydoggo/Q_Web_FORTAPOL/README.md

 ## Files

 - `EQ-Web-Sort-v200`: A folder wich contains the whole backend of the Web Page developed by [EQ Web Sort](https://github.com/shawnbanasick/eq-web-sort).
+- `Fase_III`: the same backend of the [EQ Web Sort](https://github.com/shawnbanasick/eq-web-sort) but for the second exercise.
 - `analysis.R`: A script for conducting the Q-methodology analysis using R.
 - `README.md`: This file.
+- `statements_e1.txt`: Are the text file of the statements of the first Q-study: Criminal investigators skills preferences
+- `statements_e2.txt`: Are the text file of the statements of the second Q-study: Criminal investigators biases

 ## Credits